 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy is a hardcover edition that was published by HarperCollins on May 12, 2009 and has 400 pages.
+fantasy that was published by HarperCollins on May 12, 2009 and has 400 pages.

 Explore it on Goodreads or Amazon.

 (This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.)

 Other books by this author which I have reviewed include The Magic Thief